clearlinux/clear-linux-documentation/source/clear-linux/guides/network/network-bonding.rst

 Combine multiple interfaces with network bonding
 ################################################

+This guide describes how to configure systemd to use the :command:`bonding` driver.

 Network bonding combines multiple network interfaces into a single logical interface to provide redundancy and bandwidth aggregation.

-|CL-ATTR| includes Linux bonding_ and team_ drivers.
-This guide describes how
+|CL-ATTR| includes the Linux `Bonding driver`_ and `Team driver`_ .
-to configure systemd to use the `bonding` driver.

 The example demonstrates how to:

-*  Bond all four ports of a quad-port NIC in `802.3ad` mode.
+*  Bond all four ports of a quad-port NIC in 802.3ad mode.

 *  Enable jumbo frames to optimize large data transfers on the local network.

-Your NICs and network switch must support `802.3ad` mode and jumbo frames.
+Your NICs and network switch must support 802.3ad mode and jumbo frames.
 The example explains how to configure your NICs for both features.
 Your switch may require additional configuration.
 See your switch documentation for details.